 2018 WORKSHOPS at the SAN DIEGO MOSAIC SCHOOL

-Welcome!
-All of our workshops are instructed by artists Kim Emerson & Dennis Reiter of Kim Emerson Mosaics, LLC in San Diego, California, USA.
+Welcome to the SAN DIEGO MOSAIC SCHOOL!
+All of our workshops are instructed by artists Kim Emerson & Dennis Reiter of Kim Emerson Mosaics, LLC located in the Normal Heights community of the City of San Diego, California, USA.
 Kim has been creating mosaics for public and private spaces since 1991.

 If you are NOT already on our contact list, and you would like to receive future emails announcing our upcoming workshop, dates, and prices please email:

-We register artists on a first come basis via email with a reply confirmation and instructions about how to pre-register.
+We register workshop attendees on a first come basis via email reply/confirmation with instructions about how to pre-register.
 Let us know which workshop you might be interested in and we will pencil you in to reserve your space!

 This intuitive approach of making mosaics is inspired by the “Spontaneous Mosaic” Method and philosophy made famous within the contemporary global mosaic community by the beloved late Ilana Shafir of Ashkelon, Israel.
 The Shafir family has given permission to Kim Emerson to share and teach Kim’s version of Ilana’s method at the San Diego Mosaic School.